itsbonczek/kingpin/README.md

 ## Basic usage

 Create an instance of `KPClusteringController`.
-The most likely you want to do this inside a view controller which has a map view.
+You'll likely want to do this inside a view controller containing a map view.

 ```objective-c
 self.clusteringController = [[KPClusteringController alloc] initWithMapView:self.mapView]